MFScalzo/FoundationProject/README.md

-# Revature Foundation Project 2022 BigData
+# Foundation Project 2022 BigData

 A Python CLI (Command Line Interface) application for a Bank Teller.
 This application allows the user to Create, View, Delete, and Analyze Bank Accounts stored in a MongoDB database.
 It also provides the functionality to Deposit, Withdraw, and Transfer funds between the bank accounts.
 Finally, you can also Load Bank Account info from a JSON file.